SimpleSoftwareIO/simple-qrcode/docs/en/README.md

 #### Advance Usage

 All methods support chaining.
-The `generate` method must be called last and any `format` change must be called first.
+The `generate` method must be called last.
 For example you could run any of the following:

 	QrCode::size(250)->color(150,90,10)->backgroundColor(10,14,244)->generate('Make me a QrCode!');
 	QrCode::format('png')->size(399)->color(40,40,40)->generate('Make me a QrCode!');